Guide for language choice in the university and university college sector

 It is essential for the quality of instruction and the learning outcome that both the lecturers and the students have good command of the language of instruction (see Section 4 and Section 5).

 If there is no Norwegian language textbook available, it is possible to apply to the Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku) for funding for publication.
-The agency administers a committee that provides production support for teaching materials for higher education.
-According to the guidelines, the committee gives priority to publications that cover areas where textbooks are lacking, books with low circulation and certain basic textbooks.
+The agency administers a committee that distributes funding for publication of textbooks that are needed for academic reasons in Norwegian higher education, but will have a limited commercial reach (publication support to publishers).

 3 Term lists and other supporting materials